wpilibsuite/frc-docs/source/docs/software/advanced-controls/filters/linear-filter.rst

     // Creates a new Single-Pole IIR filter
     // Time constant is 0.1 seconds
-    // Period is 0.02 seconds - this is the standard FRC\ |reg| main loop period LinearFilter filter = LinearFilter.singlePoleIIR(0.1, 0.02);
+    // Period is 0.02 seconds - this is the standard FRC main loop period LinearFilter filter = LinearFilter.singlePoleIIR(0.1, 0.02);

   .. code-tab:: c++